Month 12, Day 4, Friday 3:45 p.m.

 Oliver gave her a wry smile, but it didn’t disguise his worry.

-The servant poked their head back through the front door and said, “I’ve got one, sir.
-One with suspension, so it won’t bounce young Siverling around too much.”
+The servant poked their head back through the front door and said, “I’ve got one, sir.”

-Sebastien took the mug of coffee with her into the carriage, and after a few minutes of sitting and sipping, felt well enough to talk, as long as she kept her eyes closed.
+Sebastien took the mug of coffee with her into the carriage, which thankfully had shock absorbers to mitigate the bumps and jolts.
+After a few minutes of sitting and sipping, she felt well enough to talk, as long as she kept her eyes closed.
 “Has anything happened since I’ve been back at the University?
 Anything new with the Morrows?”
 She kept her voice low enough that no one would overhear them.

 “Nothing big.
 There’s been some harassment, especially on the edges of our territory, but we’ve been patrolling, and we’ve invested a lot into improving the equipment and number of our enforcers so we don’t seem like such an easy target.”